Articles contain affiliate links. For more information on affiliate links, click here

 Lean Into What Is Hard And Scary and Conquer It

 Next, stop avoiding the things that scare you and lean into them.
 The ICU is a very confusing place for new nurses.
 At some point you will be faced with the things that scare you, it’s better to attack them right away and learn about them early.

 Here’s an example of why this is so important and how to do it.

-I had a friend that was new to ICU and was very intimidated by ventilators.
+I had a friend who was new to the ICU and was very intimidated by ventilators.
 He decided to befriend a respiratory therapist and asked to learn more about them.
 He took the initiative to fill in the knowledge gap that made him nervous.

 Then, when he had to use a ventilator, he had confidence and knowledge.
 It was a game-changer for his job.

 That’s what you need to do.
 Find whatever makes you the most nervous – whether it is talking to doctors or equipment and codes – lean into that.

 Conquer this fear during your precepting period when someone is watching behind you and giving you that space to figure things out before you are out on your own.

 Do not avoid the things that scare you.
 Avoidance might get you through the shift but it won’t help you in the long run.
 You will have to face it eventually if you avoid it for too long, you won’t know how to use it when you have to…